jjdblast/bigdata-pipeline_wiki/Setup-Docker.md

 local-laptop$ docker version
 ```

-**Troubleshooting**
-If you see the following error:
+## Troubleshooting
 ```
 Error with pre-create check: "VirtualBox is configured with multiple host-only adapters with the same IP
 ```
-**You may need to run the following commands until you remove the conflicting VirtualBox network adapters**
+* Run the following commands (vboxnet0..n) until you remove the conflicting VirtualBox network adapters
 ```
 # ONLY RUN THIS IF YOU SEE THE ERROR ABOVE
 VBoxManage hostonlyif remove vboxnet0